Food Policy

 As part of their work with the Partnership for Healthy Cities, urban centers are strengthening food policy measures through four intervention areas:

-• Tax sugary drinks: Adopt, implement and enforce effective taxation of sugary beverages.
+Tax sugary drinks and unhealthy food: Establish effective taxation of sugary drinks and unhealthy food

 City activities